-Yaw and me had seen each other more or less sporadically, most of the time within some social event.
+Yaw and I had seen each other more or less sporadically, most of the time within some social event.
 At that time it wouldn’t ever come to my mind that he’d be the future father of my children.
-Not just because of what I was going through at that time, but though I always found Yaw a great man, I’d never thought of him in ‘that’ way.
-Until that day which started as any other day but in the end turned my life by 180 degrees.
+Not just because of what I was going through at that time, but although I always found Yaw a great man, I’d never thought of him in ‘that’ way.
+Until that day which started like any other day but in the end turned my life by 180 degrees.
 It happened when I was a couple of months after the divorce and it was totally unexpected, but it instantly clicked in the right places and I understood very soon that he was the One.

 When we had been arranging our first date, Yaw invited me to his nephew’s wedding.
 Many of our friends didn’t get this step, but I found that idea totally natural.
-I accepted the invitation of course, despite the fact that at that time I was having a serious crowd issues and the idea of talking to someone I didn’t know was rather horrific to me.
+I accepted the invitation of course, despite the fact that at that time I was having serious crowd issues and the idea of talking to someone I didn’t know was rather horrific to me.

-After several weeks of our relationship we were talking about a common future, children and it was the most natural thing in the world.
+After several weeks of our relationship, we were talking about a common future, children and it was the most natural thing in the world.
 I had never experienced a similar feeling before, but this was simply Yaw – nothing was too quick or strange.

 One day, after not even two months of our relationship, we decided to start to work on children right away.
 Not that we were in a rush, it was simply a natural impulse.
 I knew he was the father of my children, and he knew I was the mother of his.
 Besides, we knew it might take years to “get lucky”, so we simply left it free and decided to leave the timing to fate.